samodraland/apitizer/README.md

   1. Define `namespace Controller`
   2. Define `use Core\Controller`
   3. Extends your class from Controller
-  4. Import other class by: `use namespace\Classname`.
+  4. Import other class by: `use DirectoryName\Classname`.
-  5. If your other class name is the same with controller use alias: `use namespace\SameClassNameAsController as NewAlias`
+  5. If your other class name is the same with controller use alias: `use DirectoryName\SameClassNameAsController as NewAlias`
   6. Save it under controller directory

+  example:

   `controller/employees.php`

   ```